 Black Point Online Games on Bridge Base Online

-Both events use matchpoint scoring, and masterpoints earned in these games will count towards annual races.
+Events use matchpoint scoring, and masterpoints earned in these games will count toward annual races.

-Remember, as in any bridge game, cheating in online bridge is prohibited.
-Please see the FAQ below for additional information.
+Remember, as in any bridge game, cheating online is prohibited.
+See FAQ below for additional information.

 Play a few of the 18 total boards in the morning, some more after lunch and the rest in the evening.
 Or play them all in one sitting!
 Register anytime, and you’ll have until midnight Eastern time to finish the boards.

 Sometimes BBO experiences network errors, this guide will explain what to do if you experience any issues.